Shilldon/artifact-auction/README.md

 ##### Bidding process

-Users may bid on artifacts by submitting an amount through the BidForm on the display_artifact page.
+Users may bid on artifacts by submitting an amount through the Bid Form on the *Single Artifact* page.

-The current highest bid is retrieved from the BidModels associated with the relevant auction.
-If the bid value entered by the user is higher then another BidModel is created for the new bid.
+The current highest bid is retrieved from the Bid Models associated with the relevant auction.
+If the bid value entered by the user is higher then another Bid Model is created for the new bid.

 The bid value is also compared to the reserve and buy now prices (if any) for the specific artifact.
 If higher than both the reserve and buy now the buy now price on the artifact is updated to 20% more than the current buy now price.